Soumil-Biswas-Web/Odin-Library/README.md

 Open the Website using the link https://soumil-biswas-web.github.io/Odin-Library/

 This is a fully functioning digital library capable of keeping track of books, authors and their reading status.
-Comes with the option to switch to drak mode.
+Comes with the option to switch to dark mode.

 ## Getting Started